alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mila-sampling-sep25.md

 ## Why do we care about crystals?

-.context35[Materials discovery can help reduce greenhouse gas emissions in multiple sectors.]
+.context35[Materials discovery can help reduce emissions in multiple sectors.]

 --